Collagen and eczema (atopic dermatitis)

 Does collagen help with eczema?

-The goal of taking a collagen supplement is not only to randomly add collagen to an injured system, but also to stimulate your body's own collagen synthesis and fibroblast migration.
-For this reason, collagen supplements should be considered a small part of treating your eczema.
+The goal of taking a collagen supplement is not just to randomly add collagen to a damaged system, but also to stimulate your body's own collagen synthesis and fibroblast migration.
+For this reason, collagen supplements should be considered a small part of your eczema treatment.

 Collagen supplements can have a positive effect on skin with eczema, but there are no guarantees.
-There are several factors that come into play in eczema, and they differ from person to person.
+There are several factors that play a role in eczema, and they differ from person to person.
 If you choose to supplement with a collagen powder, don't expect immediate results.
-Give it some time; keep a diary and take pictures (same light every day) over a longer period of time to document the skin's response to whether your collagen intake counteracts the onset of eczema.
+Give it some time; keep a diary and take pictures (the same light every day) over a longer period of time to document your skin's response to whether your collagen intake is counteracting the onset of eczema.

-What other vitamins and minerals are important in atopic dermatitis?
+What other vitamins and minerals are important for atopic dermatitis?

 The pathophysiology of atopic dermatitis (eczema) involves a complex interplay between immune system dysfunction, genetics, and environmental factors.
-It is well known that nutritional status is crucial for a well-functioning immune system, leading to a much debated question about the role of dietary factors in the pathogenesis of atopic dermatitis.
+It is well known that nutritional status is crucial for a well-functioning immune system, leading to a much-debated question of the role of dietary factors in the pathogenesis of atopic dermatitis.

-Food allergies and elimination diets have been widely studied in atopy; But less consideration has been given to how vitamins, minerals and other micronutrients affect the risk of atopic dermatitis and the severity of symptoms.
-This systematic review discusses evidence on how various micronutrients, including vitamins (C, E and D) and minerals such as zinc, selenium, iron, copper and magnesium are associated with eczema, and how dietary supplements affect disease severity.
+Food allergies and elimination diets have been widely studied in atopy; however, less attention has been paid to how vitamins, minerals, and other micronutrients affect the risk of atopic dermatitis and the severity of symptoms.
+This systematic review discusses the evidence on how various micronutrients, including vitamins (C, E, and D) and minerals such as zinc, selenium, iron, copper, and magnesium, are associated with eczema, and how dietary supplements affect disease severity.

 A systematic search was conducted to identify the role of oral micronutrients in eczema.
-The authors have reviewed 49 studies.
+The authors reviewed 49 studies.
 Results: Although there are weak associations between vitamin C or E and atopic dermatitis, there is sufficient evidence to suggest that vitamin D supplementation provides benefits for people with eczema.
-Lack of selenium and zinc can worsen the eczema.
+Deficiencies in selenium and zinc may worsen eczema.